baelthebard42/Hulaak/README.md

 ## Retry Mechanism

-The retry mechanism relies on NATS JetStream's persistence and resending features.
+The retry mechanism relies on NATS JetStream's persistence and redelivery features.
+The `worker-destination` durable consumer is configured with explicit acknowledgements, `MaxDeliver = 10`, and a backoff schedule of `1m, 2m, 4m, 8m, 16m, 30m, 60m`.

 ### Success Case

 ![retry_sucess](https://github.com/user-attachments/assets/8d1ccd78-3739-484f-a788-9c33f15a7b99)

-Specifically, for each event the JetStream sends to Worker-Destination, the Worker-Destination acknowledges it back to NATS if and only if the delivery to destination is successful.
-In that case, the status of the delivery is set to 'successful', story ends.
+For each payload JetStream delivers to Worker-Destination, the worker acknowledges it back to NATS if and only if the outbound delivery succeeded.
+It also publishes a `webhook.delivery.state` event so the Control plane's Listener marks the `delivery` row as `success`.
+Story ends.

 ### Failure Case

 ![retry](https://github.com/user-attachments/assets/071c5a88-56e6-44af-b3a9-f21935e56a9a)

-If the delivery for an event is unsuccessful, the Worker-Destination sends back no acknowledgement for the event.
-In that case, NATS JetStream is configured to resend the event to Worker-Destination on an exponential backoff basis after which the worker retries the delivery.
-Meaning for each successive retry, the time to try again increases exponentially from previous.

-Note that to ensure there is no perpetual resending of events, a mechanism to stop the retry after a MAXIMUM_RETRIES is implemented.
-After MAXIMUM_RETRIES, the delivery row is marked as 'failed' and is move to a Dead Letter Queue (DLQ) for manual inspection.
+If the delivery fails, Worker-Destination publishes a failure result (consumed by Control to bump `num_attempts` and record `last_error`) and **does not acknowledge** the original payload message.
+JetStream then redelivers the message after the next backoff interval, and the worker tries again — so the wait between attempts grows toward the 60-minute ceiling.

+To avoid perpetual redelivery, the consumer's `MaxDeliver` (10) caps the number of attempts.
+Once that limit is reached, JetStream stops redelivering the message; the `delivery` row retains its full attempt history (`num_attempts`, `last_error`, `last_attempt_at`) for inspection.

+> **Note:** An explicit Dead Letter Queue (DLQ) and an automatic `failed`-status transition after the max attempts are not yet implemented in the current code — they are on the roadmap.
+Today, exhausted deliveries simply stop being redelivered while their history remains in the `delivery` table.

+## Data Model

+All tables live in the Control plane's Postgres database (see `control/database/migrations/`):

+- **`client_user`** — registered API accounts (username, email, hashed password).
+- **`events`** — every ingested event (type, source user, destination reference, JSON payload).
+- **`endpoints`** — the target webhook URL registered for a given `(destination_reference, event_type)` pair.
+- **`delivery`** — one row per delivery attempt lifecycle: `status` (`pending`/`success`/`failed`), `num_attempts`, `last_error`, `last_attempt_at`.
+This is the source of truth the Listener updates.
+- **`outbox`** — the transactional outbox the Runner drains; rows move from `unprocessed` → `processing` and are deleted once published.

 ## Features

-- **Separated concerns**: Separate services to handle event ingestion and deliveries (check out the system architecture below!)
+- **Separated concerns**: A stateful Control plane (ingestion + state) and a stateless delivery worker, decoupled entirely through NATS.

-- **At-least-once delivery**: Guarentee that the destination will receive the webhooks at least once, given it is setup to listen to them correctly.
+- **At-least-once delivery**: Guarantees the destination will receive each webhook at least once, given it is set up to listen correctly.

+- **Transactional outbox**: Events and their outbox entries are written in a single Postgres transaction, so an accepted event is never lost between ingestion and publishing.

-- **Status Tracking**: The system exposes necessary details required for the client to track the status of their events including number of attempts, last retry time, last error and so on.
+- **Status Tracking**: The `delivery` table exposes the details needed to track each event — number of attempts, last attempt time, last error, and current status.

-- **Exponential backoff retries** : The time to wait before retrying increases exponentially on each retry, making it convenient if your destination system shuts for a brief period of time.
+- **Backoff-based retries**: JetStream redelivers failed messages on an increasing backoff schedule, which is convenient when a destination is briefly unavailable.

-- **Scalability**: The workers for event processing and deliveries can be increased easily if needed in context of large number of incoming events.
+- **Scalability**: Worker-Destination is stateless, so its replica count can be increased freely to absorb large volumes of deliveries.